 The aesthetic/architectural significance of the Parkville Precinct largely rests in its Victorian-era development.
 It is one of Melbourne's most intact Victorian precincts, with comparatively few modern buildings or visible additions to historic buildings, and very little replacement of original dwellings.
 Two-storey terraces are the dominant building form, complemented by single-storey dwellings and more substantial villas and large houses, some of which are highly ornate and sited at prominent corners.
 South Parkville in particular is remarkably intact and consistent, with some of Victoria's best examples of historic terrace rows.
-Different subdivision and development patterns are also evident in the north, south and west of Parkville.
-The north is distinguished by large allotments and substantial often free-standing historic dwellings; the south has a more regular grid of streets and lanes, and greater consistency of allotment sizes and building forms; and the west is more irregular with smaller and larger allotments, and greater building diversity.
+Different subdivision and development patterns are also evident in the northern, southern and western areas of Parkville.
+North Parkville is distinguished by large allotments and substantial often free-standing historic dwellings; South Parkville has a more regular grid of streets and lanes, and greater consistency of allotment sizes and building forms; and West Parkville has a more irregular pattern with smaller and larger allotments, and greater building diversity.
 Lanes are a significant feature of the precinct, and demonstrably of nineteenth century origin and function.
-Royal Park is of aesthetic significance, as a vast park landscape within inner Melbourne and a dominant presence in the precinct.
+Royal Park is of aesthetic significance, as a vast park landscape within inner Melbourne and a dominant presence adjacent to the precinct.
 It has remnant indigenous vegetation and tree avenues and specimen trees.
 The park affords views and vistas out, to the city and development in Parkville; complemented by generous internal vistas.
-The historic relationship between Royal Park and the precinct is also reflected in development on The Avenue and Gatehouse Street, where often substantial dwellings address the park.
+The historic relationship between Royal Park and the precinct is reflected in development on the adjoining frontage of The Avenue and Gatehouse Street, where often substantial dwellings address the park.
 The precinct is additionally significant for its treed and garden character, reflected again in the parks and open spaces, including levers Reserve; wide streets with deep footpaths and generous grassed medians; and deep front setbacks and front gardens to properties, particularly in the north of the precinct.